thisismydesign/cryptofolio/README.md

 # Cryptofolio

-REST API service to query currency and account data on Cryptocurrency Exchanges using the [`crypto-exchange`](https://www.npmjs.com/package/crypto-exchange) npm package.
+REST service to query currency and account data on Cryptocurrency Exchanges using the [`crypto-exchange`](https://www.npmjs.com/package/crypto-exchange) npm package.

 *__I no longer maintain this project.__ It was made in an attempt to practice JS based frameworks.
-Find getting started guides, best practices and lessons learned [below](#js-framework-for-dummies).*
+Find getting started guides, best practices and lessons learned [below](#javascript-stack-for-dummies).*

 ## Features